 The Berkeley Quantum Synthesis Toolkit is a superoptimizing quantum compiler and research vehicle that combines ideas from several projects into an accessible and extensible software suite.

-The CLaSS Group mission is to research, design, and implement new models, features and optimizations of parallel programming languages and their execution environments for leading-edge High Performance Computing (HPC) systems.
-Research topics include but are not limited to design, implementation and optimization of parallel programming languages, compilers, operating systems, and advanced communication and run-time libraries.
-This builds on the group’s long history of leadership in this area with the development of the GASNet communication library, UPC programming language, UPC++ library, data-centric programming models, Operating Systems / Runtimes, and the software stack for quantum computers.
+The Computer Languages & Systems Software (CLaSS) group researches, designs, and implements new libraries, features and optimizations supporting parallel programming models and their execution environments for leading-edge High Performance Computing (HPC) systems.
+Research topics include but are not limited to design, implementation and optimization of parallel programming models, compilers, operating systems, and advanced communication and run-time libraries.
+This builds on the group’s long history of leadership in this area with the development of the GASNet communication library, UPC programming language, UPC++ library, data-centric programming models, OS research, and the software stack for quantum computers.